 Monitoring of blood pressure and heart rate will be done as needed.Students will supervise and exercise with the participants while offering advice and answering questions.

-Each semester concludes with an end-of-year breakfast or dinner event that is included in your program fees.The program director will present the semi-annual program report during this event.
-Participants will also receive individualized case study semester reports on their health outcomes from their respective students.Your program fees also include a T-shirt or mug.
+Each semester concludes with an end-of-year potluck event that is included in your program fees.The program director will present the semi-annual program report during this event.
+Participants will also receive individualized case study semester reports on their health outcomes from their respective students.Your program fees also include a T-shirt.

 The cost of the program is $85 per semester.